-‘Butt Juice’, A Baltimore Gang Member, Sentenced To Prison For Racketeering
+‘Butt Juice,’ A Baltimore Gang Member, Sentenced To Prison For Racketeering

 “UDH members and associates used violence and intimidation to protect themselves, the UDH organization, and their control of the drug trade in part of Cherry Hill.”

 Jones, for his part, associated with gang members who committed home invasions and armed robberies in order to fund their control of the drug trade in the neighborhood.
-Further, the gang maintained control via shooting and stabbing anyone who tried to interfere, according to federal prosecutors.
+Further, the gang maintained control by shooting and stabbing anyone who tried to interfere, according to federal prosecutors.

 As for how much Butt Juice had to do with all of that remains a matter of dispute.
 Already at the time of his conviction on racketeering charges, he was behind bars, according to the Baltimore Sun, for a 2012 shooting.